RaulColino/Python3ProgrammingSpecialization/README.md

 **Project consisting in the use of the libraries behind pillow, tesseract, and opencv in python to build a simple search application.**

 The program gets an input keyword.
 Then reads images in zip files with the ZipFile library (each image in the zip file is the page of a newspaper).
 And finally, it reads all the text in the images and outputs images of faces contained in the images where the keyword is found.
-The output is a contact sheet made with the PIL library.
 In other words, the code allows to search through the images looking for the occurrences of keywords and faces.
 For example: if you search for "pizza" it will return a contact sheet of all the faces which were located on the newspaper page which mentions "pizza".
+The output is a contact sheet made with the PIL library.

 ### Course 4: Python Classes and Inheritance

-**Wheel of Fortune game implemented with Python.**
+**Wheel of Fortune implemented with Python.**

 This project is the implementation of a simplified version of the game Wheel of Fortune.
 This is how the game works:
 <br/>